clavisound/SlimLoRa/README.md

 ### Timer0
 SlimLoRa uses the Timer0 on every call of the Join or SendData methods.
 Between these calls Timer0 can be used by the user for other purposes.
 See also timing.h and timing.c.

-## Configuration

-LoRaWAN settings and attached sensors can be configured in the config.h header file.

 ## Supported hardware